 Your clinician at WCWCW customizes your menopause treatment plan based on your symptoms, medical history, mental health history, and diagnosis.
 Treatment may include antidepressants to improve mood and psychotherapy to help you function better.

 Menopause affects your physical and emotional well-being.
-If your life change affects your mental health, call WCWCW or schedule an appointment online today.
+If menopause is affecting your mental health, call WCWCW or request an appointment online today.
+We provide the same high-quality service via telehealth for patients living in Maryland, DC, Virginia, Michigan, and Florida.